How the Pressure To Be Politically Correct Can Lead to Mental Fatigue

 While such measures are yet to be researched, Koopman and Lanaj do have some suggestions. “[M]indfulness exercises, as well as perhaps focusing on the positive impacts of one’s behavior on others, could reduce some of these effects.
 In addition, an argument could be made that actually increasing the amount of political correctness might help here too, as the acts would become more practiced and thus less demanding.”
 But, as they noted, “All of this, however, would need to be tested.”

 However, there’s no guarantee that researchers will be able to develop a one-size-fits-all solution for everyone.
 In the meantime, choosing to refrain from being inclusive in our words and actions isn’t a solution.
-After all, for generations, communities marginalized by their caste, class, race, and neurodivergence, among other things, have engaged in code-switching and camouflaging simply to survive, which can, arguably exact tolls much worse than political correctness.
-The latter is, ultimately, a basic virtue to build a more inclusive, empathetic world — not a self-sacrificing act of kindness.
+After all, for generations, communities marginalized by their caste, class, race, and neurodivergence, among other things, have engaged in code-switching and camouflaging simply to survive, which can, arguably exact tolls much worse than trying to be politically correct.
+The latter isn’t a self-sacrificing act of kindness; it’s a basic virtue that can play an important part in building a more inclusive, empathetic world.

 So, until further research, perhaps, we can attempt to understand how exactly the fear and fatigue manifest for us, as individuals, rather than completely ignoring the fact that being politically correct can be labor-intensive.